Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.rst

 NoC (and DDR) IP Core Configuration
 ===================================

 This section describes the NoC (and DDR) configuration and related connections required for use with the CIPS configured earlier in this chapter.
-The Versal ACAP CIPS IP core allows you to configure two superscalar, multi-core Arm Cortex-A72 based APUs, two Arm Cortex-R5F RPUs, a platform management controller (PMC), and a CCIX PCIe |reg| module (CPM).
+The Versal CIPS IP core allows you to configure two superscalar, multi-core Arm Cortex-A72 based APUs, two Arm Cortex-R5F RPUs, a platform management controller (PMC), and a CCIX PCIe |reg| module (CPM).
 The NoC IP core allows configuring the NoC and enabling the DDR memory controllers.

 Configuring the NoC IP Core in an Existing Project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For this example, launch the Vivado Design Suite and the project with basic CIPS configuration as shown in `Creating a New Embedded Project with the Versal ACAP <#creating-a-new-embedded-project-with-the-versal-acap>`__.
+For this example, launch the Vivado Design Suite and the project with basic CIPS configuration as shown in `Creating a New Embedded Project with Versal Devices <#creating-a-new-embedded-project-with-versal-devices>`__.

 Configuring Your Design
 -----------------------

 To configure your design, follow these steps:

-1. Open the design created in `Creating a New Embedded Project with the Versal ACAP <#creating-a-new-embedded-project-with-the-versal-acap>`__, ``edt_versal.xpr``.
+1. Open the design created in `Creating a New Embedded Project with Versal Devices <#creating-a-new-embedded-project-with-versal-devices>`__, ``edt_versal.xpr``.

 2. Open the block design, ``edt_versal.bd``.